People

 Sabiha Bhuiyan, B.Sc. alum

-Sabiha Bhuiyan graduated from UBC with honours in May 2022, and will start graduate school at UBC in Fall 2022: My honours thesis research aimed at characterizing to what extent and how ground tilt induced by vertical ground motion from microseism at the LIGO detectors sites couples (via the control system) into horizontal differential motion between vacuum chambers of optical cavities.
-In particular, I explored how this coupling transfers from the ground to the optics through the stages of seismic isolation infrastructure.
+Sabiha Bhuiyan graduated from UBC with honours in May 2022, and started graduate school at UBC in Fall 2022.
+Her honours thesis research aimed at characterizing to what extent and how ground tilt induced by vertical ground motion from microseism at the LIGO detectors sites couples (via the control system) into horizontal differential motion between vacuum chambers of optical cavities.
+In particular, she explored how this coupling transfers from the ground to the optics through the stages of seismic isolation infrastructure.
 This involved transforming and visualizing data from the relevant sensors.

 Nikolas TC Boily, B.Sc. alum